DaintyJet/VChat_ASLR_Intro/README.md

    <img src="Images/EM5.png">

 ### High-entropy ASLR
-> Increase variability when using Randomize memory allocations (Bottom-up allocation). - Microsoft
+> Increase variability when using randomized memory allocations (Bottom-up allocation). - Microsoft

-The size of the address we use and the number of bits available for randomization limits the entropy of our system when randomizing the virtual address of image bases and the objects within.
+The size of the address we use and the number of bits available for randomization limit the entropy of our system when randomizing the virtual address of image bases and the objects within.
 By increasing the number of bits in the address from 32-bits to 64-bits and therefore increasing the virtual address space we are increasing the entropy available for the random allocation [8].
 As the size of the virtual address space was limiting the entropy of ASLR.

 > [!NOTE]
-> 64-bit EXEs linked with the `/LARGEADDRESSAWARE` flag to specify they support  for over 2 GB of address space will receive only 8 TB in Windows 8 and in modern versions of Windows they will receive 128 TB of virtual address space (48-bit virtual addresses) whereas 32-bit applications will only receive 2 GB by default.
+> 64-bit EXEs linked with the `/LARGEADDRESSAWARE` flag to specify they support  for over 2 GB of address space will receive only 8 TB in Windows 8, and in modern versions of Windows, they will receive 128 TB of virtual address space (48-bit virtual addresses) whereas 32-bit applications will only receive 2 GB by default.
 [8]

 High-entropy ASLR introduces 1 TB  of variance with 24-bits of entropy for virtual memory allocations.
 In previous versions of the Visual Studio compiler, the linker options used to control this [`/HIGHENTROPYVA`](https://learn.microsoft.com/en-us/cpp/build/reference/highentropyva?view=msvc-170&redirectedfrom=MSDN) was disabled by default; however based on the current documentation this is now enabled by default for 64-bit EXEs and is ignored for 32-bit EXEs.
 In order to modify this, we would need to manually add this linker option in the *Additional Options* window of the *Command Line Linker Options* in the project's properties.

 This feature must be enabled on a per-application basis for compatibility reasons.
-For example this may be because some 64-bit executables contain pointer-truncation issues discussed previously [8].
+For example, this may be because some 64-bit executables contain pointer-truncation issues, which were discussed previously [8].

 More information on entropy can be found in the previously discussed [Entropy](#entropy) section.
 #### Enabling High-Entropy ASLR System Wide